pymc-devs/pymc-examples/examples/causal_inference/bayesian_nonparametric_causal.myst.md

 ## Health Expenditure Data

 We will now begin with looking at a health-expenditure data set analysed in _Bayesian Nonparametrics for Causal Inference and Missing Data_ .
 The telling feature about this data set is the absence of obvious causal impact on expenditure due to the presence of smoking.
 We follow the authors and try and model the effect of `smoke` on the logged out `log_y`.
 But while they want to show how the effect of smoking on total expenditure has a mediated relationship with measures of ill-health, we'll focus on estimating the ATE.
-There is little signal to dicern regarding the direct effects of smoking in the death and we want to demonstrate how even if we choose the right methods and try to control for bias with the right tools - we can miss the story under our nose if we're too focused on the mechanics and not the data generating process.
+There is little signal to discern regarding the direct effects of smoking in the death and we want to demonstrate how even if we choose the right methods and try to control for bias with the right tools - we can miss the story under our nose if we're too focused on the mechanics and not the data generating process.

 ```{code-cell} ipython3
 try: